amd/ryzen-ai-documentation/docs/inst.rst

 |
 |

-To enable the development and deployment of applications leveraging the IPU, you must have the following software installed on the system.
+To enable the development and deployment of applications leveraging the NPU, you must have the following software installed on the system.

 .. list-table::